janzheng/Meteor-React-Alt-Base/README.md

           < /imports/modules/signup.js                      ## { handleSignup } Signup and user processing
             – get-input-value.js                            ## { getInputValue } very handy reusable module to get the refs from forms

+{: id="styling"}
+## Styling

+– Styling should generally not care about how the app is organized – BUT you can run into conflicts, so we can encapsulate and compartmentalize by react components – avoid confusion when styling (easy to find where some class comes from, at the expense of a longer name)

+##### Styling
+Added some minor styling into the base `application.scss` file
+* .post styling for public post list
+*  taller textarea for edit page